EmelieMarkkanen/p5-garden-diary/README.md

 Garden Diaries also offers convenient to-do and shopping lists.
 These practical tools lets users stay on top of their gardening tasks and effortlessly manage their shopping needs.

-In summary, Garden Diaries is an all-encompassing platform that seamlessly integrates social networking and garden management.
+In summary, Garden Diaries is a platform that seamlessly integrates social networking and garden management.

 Garden diaries is a fictional website created as a milestone project for Code Institutes fullstack developer course.